 I started writing Silver Highways a few months before Redbill was published in 2004, and the underlying research began four years before that.
-It's been a labour of love – hundreds to thousands of hours of writing and re-writing – so if you read it and enjoy it, please pass on some of that love and recommend it to your friends.
-Electronic books live and die by their customer reviews, so whatever your response, please give it a review or rating on your favourite book site.
+It's been a labour of love – hundreds to thousands of hours of writing and re-writing – so if you read it and enjoy it, please recommend it to your friends and give it a review or rating on your favourite book site.

 Because of Redbill I already knew that social records of the early days are skewed by the newspapers of the time which, as today, push sales by banging the drums of racism.
 But as I read through two decades of Broome newspapers I was able to compare what they said with what I knew from more reliable sources had actually happened.
 It became clear that close personal and business relationships occurred often between the different races in Broome, to everyone's benefit.
 Despite the sometimes loathsome rhetoric, people simply got along with each other.

 This is not to deny that ugly things happened between the racial groupings, and of course life was hard for Aboriginal people, as cruelly dispossessed there as everywhere else.
 But even in Broome things were different: some relationships became so close that during WWII a number of Aboriginal women followed their Japanese husbands into internment in the cold southern camps rather than be separated.

 So I started wondering what would happen to a white family caught up with a Chinese family at a time of great prejudice, not to dwell on the painful aspects but to see what might happen to those willing to appreciate the new world opened up before them.
 Hence Lucy, charmed at the possibilities:

 Heavens, family – with people who drink perfumed tea and trade silks and spices and luminous shells.
 How interesting life has suddenly become.